CyberCRI/RedWire/README.md

 TODO
 ====

+- Asset storage
+  - Temporary storage
+  - Binary/object format
+  - Tree layout

+- Replace "onchanged" with array of conditions for update?

+- Streams (Sevices)
+  - Communicate through models
+  - Can gather events outside of the event loop
+  - An action can be wired to different models (e.g. fading music player vs. immediate sound clip player)
+  - All communication logs which action did it
   - Examples
+    - Canvas
+    - Sound
+    - Network
+    - SVG
+    - HTML events
+  - Using the HTTP service may be done by creating subactions
+  - Rephrase asset loading as service?

+- Examples
   - Angry birds
   - Multiplayer
   - Logging

+- Errors

 - Tests
   - Functional/smoke tests (requires setup)

-- Streams
-  - Canvas
-  - Sound
-  - Network
-  - Time

 - Restart sequence, destroy residuals, ...

 - Level Design
   - view and controller actions that manipulate serializable data?
   - editor actions activated in "design" mode?

+- Creating and destroying sub-actions

 Questions
 =========